bgeveritt/logzio-winlogbeat-deploy/README.md

   `.\InstallLogzioWinlogbeat.ps1 -token QieuWHajIABErtkatjavfdjNhu -listener listener.logz.io:5015`

 * The script will download Winlogbeat, the Logz.io certificate, apply the necessary configuration to your `winlogbeat.yml`, install it as a service, and start it.
 Pending a successful completion, you should see logs surfacing within seconds.
-* To deploy across multiple Windows machines, a third-party orchestration tool (e.g.: Ansible, Chef, Puppet, etc.) will be necessary.

 [Download]: https://github.com/bgeveritt/logzio-winlogbeat-deploy/releases/download/1.0/InstallWinlogbeatLogzio.ps1